 International Consortium on Acute Leukemia

-Based on the initial success of the IC-APL, its governing body recently voted to expand the collaborative model to address other subtypes of acute leukemia, including acute myelogenous leukemia (AML).
+Based on the initial success of the IC-APL, its governing body voted to expand the collaborative model to address other subtypes of acute leukemia, beginning with acute myeloid leukemia (AML).
 To reflect this change, the cooperative group is now called the International Consortium on Acute Leukemia (ICAL).

 back to top